Use LibrarySearch to look for a specific title.

 For additional information, go to the Holds page.

 Yes, there is lots of help available.
-The Easy Cite Referencing tool provides guidance and examples for the Harvard, APA, AGLC, Chicago, Vancouver styles and IEEE styles..
+The Easy Cite Referencing tool provides guidance and examples for the Harvard, APA, AGLC, Chicago, Vancouver and IEEE styles..
 We also have 'referencing guides' available via the Library website.
 Our online referencing tutorials in the Learning Lab may also be helpful.
 You can contact your teaching staff for help and Library staff can also provide basic referencing advice.

 Scholarly articles are in-depth, accurate, well researched, written by academics, and published in academic journals.
 They are good and credible sources of information because the articles have been through a peer-review process.
 This process involves formal evaluation by equally qualified academics and experts.